Hindustani grammar: Nouns

 Hindustani distinguishes two genders (masculine and feminine), two noun types (count and non-count), two numbers (singular and plural), and three cases (nominative, oblique, and vocative).
-Nouns may be further divided into two classes based on declension, called type-I, type-II, and type-III.
+Nouns may be further divided into three classes based on declension, called type-I, type-II, and type-III.
 The basic difference between the two categories is that the former two have characteristic terminations in the nominative singular while the latter does not.

 The table below displays the suffix paradigms.
-A hyphen symbol (for the marked type-I) denotes change from the original termination to another (for example laṛkā to laṛke in the masculine singular oblique), whereas a plus sign (for the unmarked type-II) denotes an ending which should be added (seb to sebõ in the masculine plural oblique). -Ø denotes that no suffix is added to the noun stem.
+A hyphen symbol (for the marked type-I) denotes change from the original termination to another (for example laṛkā to laṛke in the masculine singular oblique), whereas a plus sign (for the unmarked type-II) denotes an ending which should be added (seb to sebõ in the masculine plural oblique). -∅ denotes that no suffix is added to the noun stem.
 The next table of noun declensions shows the above noun case paradigms in action.